Is It Safe to Leave Your Slow Cooker Unattended?

 Although slow cookers are made to be left cooking for hours, nothing is ever 100% safe.
 It does happen that slow cookers cause fires after they were left to do the task they were meant for.
 The Federal Emergency Management Agency states that between 2012 and 2015, slow cookers caused 103 fires.

-That might be a small number compared to the fires caused by other household appliances, but shows you should always be careful.
+That might be a small number compared to the fires caused by other household appliances, but it shows you should always be careful.
 Always follow the instructions provided by the manufacturer.

 Is It Safe To Leave An Old Slow Cooker Unattended?

-Disclaimer: As an Amazon Associate I earn from qualifying purchases on my website.
-If you make a purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.
+Disclaimer: I earn from qualifying purchases on my website as an Amazon Associate.
+If you purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.

 Final Thoughts – Is It Safe to Leave Your Slow Cooker Unattended?

-One-Pot Cooking Rocks
+One-Pot Cooking Rocks!

-Michelle – Author
+Michelle

-Hi, I’m Michelle the founder, owner, author, and editor of OvenSpot.
+Hi, I’m Michelle, the founder, owner, author, and editor of OvenSpot.
 My passion for one-pot cooking commenced when I was working to prepare cafeteria lunches for school students.
-I am now on a mission to assist you in choosing the cooking pot or appliance you will use every day.
+I am now on a mission to assist you in choosing the cooking pot or appliance you will use daily.
 As well as in-depth information to assist you in using and caring for your cookware and appliances.

 Questions?
 Reach out to Michelle at [email protected]